 Given that complexity, it’s understandable that some people would see “feminism” as unquestionably good, while others see it as a scourge on modern life.
 If we’re identifying it mainly with theories (1) and (2), it’s terrible, responsible for a great deal of suffering and injustice.
 It’s largely to blame for the embrace of abortion, widespread divorce (most often initiated by women!), the breakdown of our social fabric.
 If you’re thinking more in terms of (3), you’ll see feminism as the main reason women can now be doctors and lawyer, get university degrees, run for office.
 It’s the reason women can now take over the family farm or business when their husbands unexpectedly die, instead of being placed under the guardianship of some distant cousin.
 Are we now… opposed to those things?

 So perhaps we should be neutral on “feminism,” given that range of benefits and evils.
 But reflect for a moment on this final point about achievement and excellence.
-Though I’m not going to dive into all the historical evidence right now, I think it’s quite clear that people have a much better appreciation overall of the range of women’s potentialities, and of the excellences they can attain.
+Though assessing all the historical evidence is a lengthy task, I think it’s really quite clear that people today have a much better appreciation overall of the range of women’s potentialities, and of the excellences they can attain.
 To some extent this is true of people generally, but the change is more striking for women, because their opportunities and education have historically been considerably more constrained.
 Girls can do a whole lot more than was commonly believed across most of history!
 And they often like to!
 Given real choices they don’t always prefer the hearth, the quilting circle, the protective arms of a man.
 Women’s abilities and interests are as diverse as men’s, in fact.
 They don’t just naturally occupy a static role as the domestic anchor that enables men to achieve.

 Women can come to feel that it is their assigned task to be living totems of a sweeping rejection of modernity, affirming with their dress, demeanor, activities and life choices that they have escaped the false consciousness of the modern woman.